SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Swift is a safe language,
-which means it helps you find and fix several categories of bugs as early as possible during the development process.
+which means it helps you find and fix several categories of bugs as early as possible during the development process, and lets you guarantee that certain kinds of bugs can't happen.
 Type safety helps you to be clear about the types of values your code works with.
 If part of your code requires a `String`,